 Requirements that are also found in other stormwater permits are not unique to local government.

-Some of the Order’s requirements are the same as those found in State Water Board Orders WQ 2022-0057-DWQ (NPDES General Permit for Stormwater Discharges Associated with Construction and Land Disturbance Activities) (“CGP”), WQ 2015-0122-DWQ (NPDES General Permit for Storm Water Discharges Associated with Industrial Activities) (“IGP”), and 2022-0033-DWQ (NPDES Statewide Stormwater Permit and Waste Discharge Requirements for State of California Department of Transportation (“Caltrans Permit”).
+Some of the Order’s requirements are the same as those found in State Water Board Orders WQ 2022-0057-DWQ (NPDES General Permit for Stormwater Discharges Associated with Construction and Land Disturbance Activities) (“CGP”) as amended or revised, WQ 2015-0122-DWQ (NPDES General Permit for Storm Water Discharges Associated with Industrial Activities) (“IGP”) as amended or revised, and 2022-0033-DWQ (NPDES Statewide Stormwater Permit and Waste Discharge Requirements for State of California Department of Transportation (“Caltrans Permit”) as amended or revised.
 These permits cover, respectively, discharges from public and private construction and industrial sites and CalTrans’ MS4s.
 These requirements are not unique to local government and are therefore not a “program.”

 For example, the Trash Provisions apply to all stormwater dischargers subject to NPDES permitting requirements.
 (Trash Provisions, §§ IV.A.2 and A.3.c [inland]; Ocean Plan, §§ III.I.6 and L.2.C.)
 Both the CGP and Caltrans Permit prohibit the discharge of trash and require compliance with statewide Trash Provisions.
 (CGP, provision IV.B.4; Caltrans Permit, provision 3.3 and Attachment E. The IGP has not been updated since the Trash Provisions were adopted.).
 In another example, section XIV.B.9 requires that Permittees use effective controls that prevent materials or waste associated with municipal facilities or activities from being dispersed by wind or stormwater runoff.
 This requirement is based on similar requirements in the CGP.
 (CGP, Attachments D and E, §§ II.A.2.d. and g., II.A.4.a.)